kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-4.md

 </div>
 ```

+## Fix index.php
+As it stands our `index.php` is static and this is not good.
+This page is the fallback page for all templates so we need to make sure the page is dynamic and uses the Loop.
 ## Convert `index.php` from static to dynamic page

 Replace contents of `index.php` with `page.php`

-We are turning a static page into a safe generic loop (remember the index.php is the fallback template for everything in WordPress)
+We are turning a static page into a safe generic loop (remember the `index.php` is the fallback template for everything in WordPress)

 * [part 1](bootstrap-wordpress-part-1.md)
 * [part 2](bootstrap-wordpress-part-2.md)